 2. How do I know if I should go to a headache clinic?

-Since you’re reading this article, it’s probably safe to say that you think you’d benefit from specialized treatment for your migraines.
+Since you’re reading this article, it’s probably safe to say that you think you’d benefit from specialized treatment for your migraine.
 But that doesn’t necessarily mean that a headache clinic is your best bet.
 Here are the factors you’ll want to consider before booking your appointment.

 How severe are your migraine headaches?